 If you keep reading this article, you’ll learn that all dogs are different, which is why I would strongly recommend asking your local vet or force-free dog trainer for advice on which harness to buy for your dog.

-That said, I understand that sometimes you’ll just need something quickly for one reason or another.
-If that’s the case, I would recommend you to buy the Kurgo Dog Harness from Amazon.
+That said, I understand that sometimes you just need something quickly for one reason or another.
+If that’s the case, here are some other dog harnesses with great reviews that ship from within Australia: